How to Use Hidden Filter with Components

 Pick the built Listing and adjust other General settings if needed.

-Open the Component Content Controls tab and press on the added control to edit it.
+Open the Component Content Controls tab, then press the added “Text Control” to edit it.

 Pick the “Select” Control Type and move to the Options textarea field.